 It is important that parents trust the judgment inherent in this process.
 Therefore, please do not request specific teachers.
 Placements will be made at the sole discretion of Meadow Montessori School.
 Enrollment Contracts entered into with the school are not contingent upon classroom placement or personnel.
 The school cannot honor enrollment contingent upon a requested teacher.

-Parents are invited to visit the classroom in order to see first-hand what their child does during the day.
+Parents may visit the classroom in order to see first-hand what their child does during the day.
 This experience is designed to deepen your understanding of your child’s development as well as to affirm the educational choice you have made for him/her.
 Observations last approximately 30 minutes and are suggested to take place in the weeks prior to or immediately following Parent-Teacher Conferences.
 Please contact the office or your teacher to make arrangements for an observation.

 Parent Conferences are held twice yearly in the fall and spring.
 Regular classes for Primary and Elementary students are not held on these days in order that the staff may be available to meet with parents.
 Conferences are scheduled at fifteen-minute intervals.
 These meetings are an opportunity for parents and teachers to discuss and share information about the child’s program, progress, and experience at school and home.
-Child care is available during Parent-Teacher conferences.

 In order to provide appropriate classroom support, the school may request that parents seek diagnostic evaluation(s) of their child through outside professional services.
 This includes psycho-education evaluation, motor-sensory evaluation, language assessment, hearing or vision testing.
 The school expects parents to honor this request and fully disclose the results in a timely manner.
 Failure to do so may prevent the school from offering re-enrollment to that child for the following year.